Advice and Explanations

 Premiums are also affected by tobacco use.
 Companies are allowed to charge as much as one and a half times as much for tobacco users as for non-users.
-Depending on the health insurance company, and the insured's age, tobacco users may pay premiums that are between 0 percent and 37.5 percent higher than non-tobacco users.
+Depending on the health insurance company, and the insured's age, tobacco users may pay premiums that are between 0 percent and 32% than non-tobacco users.

 Do premiums in the same plan vary by where I live?

 Premiums vary by geographic area, sometimes down to the zip code level.